Major Challenges and FinTech Trends That Will Dominate 2021

 - Reduced need for stuff in the financial back office, saving you lots of money.

 - Increased transparency between parties involved in a transaction.

 There are a few options for implementing blockchain into your financial services:

-- First, you can build a completely new solutions that corresponds to all your requirements.
-It will have only those features that you really need for effective work.
+- First, you can build a completely new solution that corresponds to all your requirements.
+It will have only those features that you really need

 - Second, you can customize an existing system with additional blockchain-based features.
-This is less time-consuming than building a new solution, and your employees will spend less time familiarizing themselves with new functionality.
+This is less time-consuming than building a new solution, and your employees will spend less time familiarizing themselves with new functions;

 - Third, you can use a ready-made financial service that already exists on the market.
 Such solutions are good for short-term purposes, but they may include a limited number of features.